 - Mobile Camera – Free

-All figures as of Oct 2017 & subject to change.
+All figures as of Oct 2017 & are subject to change.

-- Dudhsagar falls are open for tourist from mid-October until End of May.
+- The waterfalls are open to tourists from mid-October until the end of May.
 For exact dates, check with Goa Tourism before traveling.

-- Dudhdagar falls are closed during monsoon months.
-The water levels in the river, as well as falls, is very high.
+- It is closed during monsoon months.
+The water levels in the river, as well as falls, are very high.
 Jeeps do not ply during these months and trekking is not advised unless you are an avid trekker.
 Do not fall for people who offer to take you by train as there are no trains that will bring you back.

 - You need to buy a seat in the Jeep to enter the Bhagwan Mahavir Sanctuary.
 A Jeep can take up to 7 persons.
 There are 225 jeeps that are allowed inside the sanctuary every day at the time of writing.